In this article we will show you step-by-step how to file a complaint when your data privacy rights have been violated.

 Below in this guide we will exaplain to you step-by-step how to do the above.

 Data protection laws protect your online privacy.
-However, there are billions of websites and just a handful of enforcement agencies to oversee their compliance.
+However, billions of websites and just a handful of enforcement agencies oversee their compliance.

-That’s why online users should take a proactive approach for protecting their own privacy.
+That’s why online users should take a proactive approach to protect their privacy.
 Relying on the action of the authorities may be in vain having in mind the huge task they are up to.

-First you need to determine what the actual violation is, whether it is a violation under the relevant data protection laws, and if so, the relevant data protection authority to submit the complaint to.
+First, you need to determine the actual violation, whether it is a violation under the relevant data protection laws, and if so, to the applicable data protection authority to submit the complaint.

 For example: